T-Troll/alienfx-tools/Doc/alienfx-gui.md

 `"Colour"` tab is set hardware colours and effects for light.
 This setting will remain even if you exit application.

 Each light (except Power Button) can have up to 9 different hardware effects assigned to it, but some modes require more, then one effect (f.e.
-Morph ñ 2, Spectrum ñ 7) to work correctly.
+Morph ‚Äì 2, Spectrum ‚Äì 7) to work correctly.
 Use "Effects" list to add/remove/select effect.
 For each effect, you can define its colour, effect mode, speed (how fast to change the colour), and length (how long it plays).
 Available effect modes are:
 - Colour - Stay at solid colour defined.